nkrajew/nfl_punt_proj/README.md

 After I had the data in a usable format, it was time to start analyzing the data with the framework from my theory crafting...

 **3. Data Exploration and Analysis**
+*Disclaimer: Some of my code was copied again from JohnM since I was unfamiliar with using .parq files and had to learn to read them in.
+Additionally, he performed some additional cleanup on his data before using it that I wanted to replicate before I used the data.
+Please see his amazing analysis NFL Punt Analytics (source above) for more info.*

+Now that I have data in a usable format and a framework in place to guide my analysis, it's time to get to the fun part!
+The first thing I wanted to find out with my analysis was if return plays really did cause more concussions that other types of plays.

+**INSERT IMAGE**

+From the graph above, we can see that return plays resulted in concussions way more often than other types of punt plays.
+Assumption 1 verified!

+Now that I know return plays cause the bulk of punt play concussions, is there a way to prevent punts from being returned?
+Or rather, can other optiones (i.e. fair catch, touchback) be incentivized?

 **4. Decision Analysis (HOW??)**